davidrpugh/jupytercon-2020-talk/PITCHME.md

 "System-wide" Jupyter install: Conda (+Pip) manage a Jupyter installation shared across all projects.

-* Common set of JupyterLab extensions available for all projects which simplifies UI/UX
+* Common set of JupyterLab extensions simplifies user interface (UI) and user experience (UX).
 * No need to frequently re-build JupyterLab
-* Quicker start for prototyping new projects as no need to install Jupyter (+dependencies)
+* Allows for quicker start of new projects as no need to install (and build!)
+Jupyter.

 ---

-#### System-wide `environment.yml`
+#### Typical Conda `environment.yml` for a "system-wide" install

 ```yaml
 name: jupyter-base-env